-The preparation of financial statements and accompanying notes in conformity with accounting principles generally accepted in the United States requires that we make estimates and assumptions that affect the amounts reported.
+The preparation of financial statements and accompanying notes in conformity with U.S. generally accepted accounting principles requires that we make estimates and assumptions that affect the amounts reported.
 Changes in facts and circumstances could have a significant impact on the resulting estimated amounts included in the financial statements.
 We believe the following critical accounting policies affect our more complex judgments and estimates.
-We also have other policies that we consider to be key accounting policies, such as our policies for revenue recognition, including the deferral of revenues and gross profit on sales to distributors; however, these policies do not meet the definition of critical accounting estimates because they do not generally require us to make estimates or judgments that are difficult or subjective.
+We also have other policies that we consider to be key accounting policies, such as our policies for revenue recognition, including the deferral of revenues and cost of revenues on sales to distributors; however, these policies do not meet the definition of critical accounting estimates because they do not generally require us to make estimates or judgments that are difficult or subjective.